 Childbirth is one of life’s greatest gifts.
 When a mother gives birth to a precious newborn, time stops for a moment.
 It’s pure magic — for most people.

-But sadly, as we see all too often in our capacity as Belleville, Illinois personal injury attorneys, not for everyone.
+But sadly, as we see all too often in our capacity as medical malpractice lawyer Belleville, IL, not for everyone.

 In the worst of cases, a birth experience turns into an entirely preventable tragedy.